”Your Great Dane dog is 8.2 times more likely to die of bloat than any other dog”, according to Universities Federation for Animal Welfare.

-Bloat is a perilous bug for Great Dane, affecting a huge number of Great Dane dogs.
+In fact, bloat is a perilous bug for Great Dane, affecting a huge number of Great Dane dogs.
 As mentioned above in bloat statistics, bloat is hazardous for your Great Dane as a shock can occur any time.
-As the main vein carrying deoxygenated blood back into the heart, is choked due to the Great Dane’ stomach twisting.
+As the main vein carrying de oxygenated blood back into the heart, is choked due to the Great Dane’ stomach twisting.

 In simple words, as a result of bloat a Great Dane dog’ blood circulation gets influenced.
 Important tissues are deprived of blood and the dissolved oxygen, which initiates death of cells.
 Digestive system of the dog also stops.
 Additionally, the risks of breakage of stomach wall are present due to bloat.
 Affected dogs die within hours unless successfully treated. (brooks 2009)

 There could be anything trivial to cause the dangerous condition of bloat in your Great Dane.
 Amid many propositions on the causes behind bloat, here is an interesting and probably the most frequent one.
-The owners reasoning that their dogs gulp air present in the surroundings while eating.
+The owners reasoning that their dogs gulp air present in the surroundings while eating develops Bloat.

 Various studies have described the causes leading to Great Dane bloat as enumerated below;